hecanjog/dronelife.org/readme.md

 ### Foundation setup

 Dronelife.org uses the super rad foundation SASS framework as a base for stylesheets.
-To do SASS work, first make sure you have ruby, node.js and the npm package manage installed, then install foundation and its dependencies.
+To do SASS work, first make sure you have ruby, node.js and the node package manager (npm) installed, then install foundation and its dependencies.

     sudo npm install -g bower grunt-cli